Name: Brandon Jennings

 Before his junior year, Brandon Jennings transferred to powerhouse Oak Hill Academy in Mouth of Wilson, Virginia.
 In November, 2006, Jennings verbally committed to attending USC after graduating high school after considering Connecticut, Arizona, Texas, Syracuse, Kansas and UCLA.
 He would later de-commit and instead choose Arizona.

 Instead of going to Arizona, Jennings signed with Lottomatica Roma of the Italian Lega A., becoming the first player to play overseas instead of a college basketball team since the NBA’s age restriction rule was implemented.
 Although Jennings didn’t get a lot of playing time, he was selected tenth overall by the Milwaukee Bucks in the 2009 NBA Draft, becoming the first player who skipped college to play professional basketball in Europe to be drafted by an NBA team.
-The NBA Draft can be much like those who play bingo, because you never know when they’re going to call your number.

 In his rookie year, Jennings scored 55 points in a game against the Warriors, becoming the youngest player to ever score 55 or more points.
 Jennings started all 82 games in his rookie year, finishing with an average of 15.5 points and 5.7 assists per game.
 In his 2nd season, Jennings averaged 16.2 points and 4.8 assists.